Fix avoid excessive-DOM size lighthouse warning

 Arjen Karel - linkedin

-Last update: 2024-09-24
+Last update: 2026-02-24

 'Avoid excessive-DOM size' in short

-An excessive DOM size means that there are too many DOM Nodes (HTML tags) on your page or that these html tags are 'nested' too deep.
+An excessive DOM size means that there are too many DOM nodes (HTML tags) on your page or that these HTML tags are nested too deep.

-While loading the page with an excessive amount of DOM nodes, a browser will often need more computing power to 'render' the page.
+While loading the page with an excessive amount of DOM nodes, a browser will often need more computing power to render the page.
 This usually causes a delay in page rendering.

-JavaScript and CSS execution are often slower because the browser has to read and analyse more 'nodes'.
+JavaScript and CSS execution are often slower because the browser has to read and analyse more nodes.

 Website Speed Audit

-What is 'excessive-DOM size' lighthouse warning?
+What is the 'avoid excessive-DOM size' Lighthouse warning?

 avoid axcessive dom size lighthouse

-What is the avoid excessive-DOM size warning in lighthouse?
+What is the avoid excessive-DOM size warning in Lighthouse?
 Lighthouse flags pages that have either:

 • more than 1,500 DOM nodes in total.

-• a maximum node-depth greater than 32 nodes.
+• a maximum node depth greater than 32 nodes.

 • a parent node with more than 60 child nodes.

-A quick reminder What is the DOM?
+A quick reminder: what is the DOM?

 document object model